Dangers of Crystal Meth

 - Behavioral problems throughout childhood.

-Similarly, if you are breastfeeding and using crystal meth, you are also passing the drug on to your child.
+Also, if the mother is breastfeeding while using crystal meth, she is also passing the drug on to her child.7

-Crystal meth can cause permanent brain damage that may be irreversible even once the drug is stopped.
-According to the National Institute on Drug Abuse, areas of the brain responsible for emotion, memory, verbal learning and motor skills tend to become significantly altered with long-term meth use.3
+Crystal meth can cause permanent brain damage.
+According to the National Institute on Drug Abuse (NIDA), areas of the brain responsible for emotion, memory, verbal learning, and motor skills tend to become significantly altered with long-term meth use.3

 Why Is Crystal Meth So Addictive?

-Unlike some other drugs, crystal meth often isn’t something you can simply “try once” and forget.
+Unlike some other drugs, crystal meth often can’t be tried just once.
 Illegal drug use is never a good idea, but crystal meth is particularly dangerous because it can hook users almost immediately.
 Why is this?

 Crystal Meth High

-One hit of crystal meth can cause a flood of dopamine – a “feel-good” neurotransmitter – to be released in the brain.
-This results in an extensive, concentrated and very pleasurable “high.”
+One hit of crystal meth can cause a flood of dopamine—a “feel-good” neurotransmitter—to be released in the brain.
+This results in an intense, concentrated, and very pleasurable “high.”

 Crystal meth’s intense high is only temporary, but its effects on your brain and mood are almost instant.
-The flood of dopamine it induces recedes very quickly, resulting in a devastating “crash” that causes extreme anxiety, fatigue, depression and even paranoia.
+The flood of dopamine it induces recedes very quickly, resulting in a “crash” that may cause extreme anxiety, fatigue, depression, and even paranoia.

-This so-called “binge and crash” effect drives users to seek that high over and over again.
-Now, users feel the need to continually chase after their first high.
-Tolerance to drug doses soon increases – so that more and more of the drug is needed to achieve the same effect.
+This so-called “binge and crash” effect drives users to seek the high repeatedly.
+Over time, tolerance to the drug develops, so that more of the drug is needed to achieve the same effect.